 However, it's what Nguyen has done since retiring that makes him one of the more intriguing former players in recent memory.

-He joined the Cowboys coaching staff for a few years as an assistant under Wade Phillips from 2007-09 and as an inside linebackers coach at his alma mater from 2010-11.
-He told the Houston Chronicle there was “no chance” he’d be retained when Kevin Sumlin took over as head coach.
+Dat Nguyen joined the Cowboys coaching staff for a few years as an assistant under Wade Phillips from 2007-09 and as an inside linebackers coach at his alma mater from 2010-11.
+He told the Houston Chronicle there was "no chance" he'd be retained when Kevin Sumlin took over as head coach.

 Now?
 Nguyen owns his very own Chick-fil-A franchise in Montgomery Plaza in Fort Worth, Texas.
 He bought it in 2016 and told WFAA he operates it, well, like a football team.